NHSDigital/mock-lambda-api/README.md

 ## Overview

 This project provides a mock server for simulating API requests and responses using AWS Lambda functions, primarily for performance testing purposes.
-The structure of the project is set up so that it can be reused for other API endpoints and by taking advantage of tools, templates and code already built, the time to build a new mock will be significantly decreased.
+The structure of the project is set up so that it can be used as a template for other API endpoints and by taking advantage of tools, templates and code already built, the time to build a new mock will be significantly decreased.
+The structure also allows you to build and use multiple lambdas in the same repository.

 ## Table of Contents